-City Legal's version specifies that the Mayor's salary be set by ordinance and shall not be less than the salary of the highest paid employee, except the City Administrator or Municipal Court Judges.
+City Legal's version specifies that the Mayor's salary be set by ordinance.

-Section 9: The private resident's version gives the Mayor authority to remove and appoint all officers and employees, including City Administrator and administrative heads.
+The private resident's version gives the Mayor authority to remove and appoint all officers and employees, including City Administrator and administrative heads.
 The City Legal version would require Council's consent for the appointment of an administrative head or assistant head.